cfuria/quantcast_swe_22/README.md

 ```
 Expected Output:
 ```
-No date or log inputted.
+No cookies logged on this day.
 ```

 Test 5: One most common cookie.